IyadAlanssary/Source-Safe/README.md

 -   Ability to upload and download files from the projects you're participating in.
 -   File check-in system that allows only the user who checked it in to edit or delete the file.
 -   File check-out system for when you've finished editing a file.
--   Project (group) creation and user assignment functionality (admin-only feature).
+-   Project (group) creation and user assignment functionality (admin-only feature) .
--   Capability to create and delete folders within projects.
+-   Capability to create and delete folders within projects .

 ## Screenshots